Tschipcraft/make_bubbles_pop/README.md

 This client-side mod makes bubble particles pop and completely overhauls their behavior to make them rise realistically to the water surface.
-It also adds bubble particles to opening chests and explosions underwater.
+It also adds bubble particles to opening chests, opening barrels and explosions underwater.

 Should be compatible with every other mod.